 In America, turkeys were plucked in the barn.
 Plucking was done while the bird was still warm because it was easier to remove the feathers.
 Everyone on the farm performed this job and donned their oldest clothes to accomplish this task.
 Farmers, farmer’s wives, and children plucked with a great deal of care.
 The bird’s flesh was tender, and a single tear rendered the bird unsightly and depreciated its value at market.
 Once plucked, farmers weighed the bird, put it in a cool place, and shipped it to market as quickly as possible.

-When it came to killing and dressing the Norfolk turkey, one twentieth-century person stated:
+When it came to killing and dressing the Norfolk turkey, it was stated:

 “Norfolk has for many years had a great reputation for the quality of the turkeys it produces, and to obtain the highest possible price in London market is essential that the birds be dressed in the Norfolk style.
 The Norfolk style is that the turkey should be killed by having its neck broken; it should be rough-plucked, but not drawn, the feathers left on the back of the wings and on the top of the rump; the wings are then crossed on the turkey’s back and the feathers left form two pads, on which the bird rests on the poulterer’s shop-board.
 The birds should never be killed until after a day’s fast, and a handful of barley-meal rubbed over the skin while it is warm adds to the white appearance which is so much desired.”‘

-In England, full-grown turkeys were still be walked from Norfolk in the early 1800s, and one writer reported in the mid-1800s that when the turkeys were sold “as a rule … they may be compared to diamonds … inasmuch as their value increases in a geometrical ratio with their weight.
+In the early 1800s, full grown turkeys were still walked from Norfolk to market.
+One report in the mid-1800s stated that when the turkeys were sold “as a rule … they may be compared to diamonds … inasmuch as their value increases in a geometrical ratio with their weight.
 A bird of nine pounds being purchasable at about seven shillings.”

 - Richard, H.D., Domestic Fowl, 1847. p.
 77.